Colorectal Cancer: What to Know

 • Tests.
 These may include:

-• An exam of the rectum using a gloved finger (digital rectal exam).
+• A digital rectal exam.
+This is an exam of the rectum using a gloved finger.

-• A stool test called a fecal occult blood test.
+• A poop (stool) test called a fecal occult blood test.

 • Blood tests.